AdaCore/learn/courses/advanced-spark/chapters/object_oriented_programming.rst

        F.Close;
     end Use_File_System;

 This code is not correct.

-medium: class-wide precondition might be stronger than overridden one
+Medium: class-wide precondition might be stronger than overridden one

 Example #10